sdrik/lirc/README.md

 ### General

-The debian packaging lives in the 'debian' branch of the lirc project.
+The debian packaging lives in two branches  'debian' and 'ubuntu' in the lirc project.
 The goal is to provide modern lirc packages for debian and ubuntu.
 At the time of writing it provides 0.9.4 packages.

+The 'debian' branch is used for the official packaging available in Debian (stretch) and Ubuntu (zesty).
+The 'ubuntu' branch builds on debian (jessie) and ubuntu (trusty, xenial and yakkety).

 The packaging provides a debian source package.
 Such a source package can be built using git clone (below).
-Lirc releases also contains a prebuilt source package [1].
+Lirc releases also contains a prebuilt source package [1], built from the  'ubuntu' branch.

 To use the source package it must be used to build binary .deb packages.
 Describing this procedure is the main purpose of this document.